The Summer Transition Plan:

 Use social stories and show pictures of the new environment.
-If possible, drive to the place and show them what to expect.
-Practice what they may do ahead of time.
-Involve your child’s behaviour interventionists (BIs) to help.
+If possible, drive to the place and show them what to expect and practice what they may do ahead of time.
+Involve your child’s behaviour interventionists (BIs), support workers, or Service providers to help.

 Prepare by packing your child’s backpack

 Before the event or activities, pack your child’s backpack with tools like social stories, visual schedule, rewards/token system, their favourite item/stuffy and snacks, your child’s profile, community card, or letter for the airport.

 Have a “plan b” for a way out and make sure it can consistently be implemented by all involved.